dmbarbour/glas/docs/GlasDesign.md

 Glas channels may be 'closed' from either end.
 A writer may indicate there is no more data.
 A reader may also say that it's done.
 This feature supports expressive composition and short-circuiting computations.

 Glas channels are second-class.
-Instead of channel objects, a process has labeled data ports.
-Ports can be wired between subprocesses.
+A process has labeled data ports, which can be composed and wired externally.

 ## Program Model